 The goal of this fiscal and programmatic monitoring is to provide contractors and staff with technical assistance, make recommendations for program improvement, discover potential errors before they become an issue, and identify best practices.
-Monitoring procedures include general policies and practices for the type, content, and frequency of reviews for WIOA and Department of Human Services funding managed by the Board.
+Monitoring procedures include general policies and practices for the type, content, and frequency of reviews for WIOA and Department of Human Services funding that is managed by the Board.
 It allows for risk assessments in determining the type and frequency of monitoring.
 The PA CareerLink® Lancaster County, Service Provider Agreements, OJT Agreements, Purchase of Service Agreements, and the Board Fiscal System are all covered by the Plan.
-The plan requires annual monitoring of these programs.